DuckyBoi-XD/Ride-The-Duck/README.md

 ## How Do You Play Ride The Duck?

-When you play the main game, you first need to insert how much you want to bet.
+When you play the main game, you first need to enter how much you want to bet.
 After you complete the bet stage, there are 4 rounds, each round giving you a better multiplier for your money.

 1. Red or Black x2